Carbon Monoxide Poisoning

 The above is made clear in AS/NZS AS5601.
 As with its earlier version, and its predecessor, (AG 601-1995), the appropriate wording states:

-‘The following appliances shall not be installed in a caravan *:
+‘The following appliances shall not be installed in a travel trailer *:

 (c) a space heater, other than a room-sealed type.

-* (AS 5601 defines a caravan as ‘a structure that is or was designed or intended to move from one place to another, whether towed or transported, which is intended for human habitation… and includes a self-propelled recreational vehicle.’)
+* (AS 5601 defines a travel trailer as ‘a structure that is or was designed or intended to move from one place to another, whether towed or transported, which is intended for human habitation… and includes a self-propelled recreational vehicle.’)

 Item 6.9.4 of the new Code calls for a permanently legible label.

 The label must have a minimum character height of 4.0 mm.
 It must be affixed ‘in a conspicuous position on or adjacent to, the ‘[gas cooking]’ appliance.
 It shall provide at least the following information:

 Ensure ventilation when the cooker is in use.

 Quantifying the risk